Barry M. Goldwater Scholarship

 D. Three Recommendation Letters: Each of a student’s three references should be an individual who knows the student’s strengths and weaknesses well, particularly those who know the student’s research strengths and weaknesses.
 Those who have served as faculty mentors for a student on a research project are among the student’s most important references.
 Letters can also come from faculty or post-docs who may not have served as the student’s research mentor but is someone who interacted with or observed some aspect of the student’s research work.
 Letters from faculty who know a student well from the student’s science, math or engineering classes, particularly those who can relate course materials to the student’s research career interests or who can comment on the student’s research aspirations, are also among the group of appropriate letter writers.

 UW Nominee Selection Process:

-A UW faculty selection committee will review all completed application materials and four finalists will be selected for nomination to the national competition.
+A UW faculty selection committee will review all completed application materials and five finalists will be selected for nomination to the national competition.
 Campus nominee selection will be based on:

 - Strength of the applicant's academic work especially in their field.